 Both markup and margin ratios can be used to monitor trends in the business, and to make comparisons with other businesses.
 In addition, as we have seen above, they are also useful as a management tool to allow product buying and pricing decisions to be made.
 The mark-up on cost is useful when the cost price is known, the gross margin ratio is more useful when the selling price is known.

-The mark-up on cost tables are available for download in PDF format by following the link below.
+The markup table is available for download in PDF format by following the link below.

-These tables allow a gross margin ratio between 1% and 99% to be converted to a mark-up on cost, and a mark-up on cost between 0.01 and 99.00 to be converted to a gross margin ratio.
+These markup vs margin table allows a gross margin ratio between 1% and 99% to be converted to a mark-up on cost, and a mark-up on cost between 0.01 and 99.00 to be converted to a gross margin ratio.

 About the Author